-If you do not meet assured admission requirements but have at least a 2.00 cumulative GPA, an admissions committee will evaluate your potential based on other criteria:
+If you do not meet assured admission requirements but have at least a 2.00 cumulative GPA, an admission committee will evaluate your potential based on other criteria.

 - Academics – types of courses taken and pattern of progress, as well as coursework taken leading toward major

 - Student-submitted essay – explanation of the decision to transfer to Texas Tech, reasons for past academic performance and plans to ensure future academic success

 - Extracurricular activities/employment – leadership and work experience, special talents or awards, other information relevant to the admission decision

 - Students with a cumulative GPA or transferable credit hours below requirements or

 who haven't taken college coursework in the past two or more semesters are encouraged

 to explain circumstances that have impacted their past academic performance and to

 Some academic colleges and departments at Texas Tech only accept students who meet assured admission requirements.
 College entrance requirements are subject to change and are listed in the .